Who Was Doris Day?

 In 1975, Day announced that she was retiring from acting.
 She has devoted much of her time since then to working as an animal welfare advocate.
 Day became one of the founding members of Actors and Others for Animals, along with other stars who wanted to use their celebrity to raise awareness about the unfair treatment of animals.
 She also rescued and fostered many animals at her house, which led her to found the non-profit rescue organization the Doris Day Pet Foundation in 1978.
 To complement the Doris Day Pet Foundation, she formed the Doris Day Animal League in 1987, a national non-profit citizens’ lobbying organization, to give a legislative voice to the cause.
 In 2007, the Doris Day Animal League merged with the Humane Society of the United States, while the Doris Day Pet Foundation has grown from a grassroots rescue organization into the Doris Day Animal Foundation, a grant-giving non-profit that funds other organizations which share its mission of “helping animals and the people who love them.
 Day even made a brief return to television in the mid-1980s for a show about animals called Doris Day's Best Friends.

 While one of the top box-office stars of all time, Day didn't receive much critical recognition for her work until well into her retirement.
 Among her accolades: She garnered three Grammy Hall of Fame Awards in 1998, 1999 and 2012 and was awarded a Golden Globe Lifetime Achievement Award in 1989.
-She also earned a star on the Hollywood Walk of Fame in 2004.
-Also in 2004, President George W. Bush gave Day the Presidential Medal of Freedom, saying that "She captured the hearts of Americans while enriching our culture."
+She also earned a star on the Hollywood Walk of Fame.
+In 2004, President George W. Bush gave Day the Presidential Medal of Freedom, saying that "She captured the hearts of Americans while enriching our culture."

 In 2011 the actress released My Heart in the U.K., her first album in over two decades.
 The project received much acclaim and did well commercially, eventually crowning Day as the oldest artist to record a top 10 album with new material on the U.K. charts.